awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-enable-signing.md

 1. Under **Establish a chain of trust**, choose either **Route 53 registrar** or **Another domain registrar**, depending on where your domain is registered\.

 1. Use the provided values to create a DS record for the parent hosted zone in Route 53 or, if your domain is not hosted at Route 53, at your domain registrar website\.
+For more information about making the changes in Route 53, see the following:
+   + DS record type format: [DS record type](ResourceRecordTypes.md#DSFormat)\.
+   + Adding the DS key in Route 53: [Adding public keys for a domain](domain-configure-dnssec.md#domain-configure-dnssec-adding-keys)\.

 1. Wait for the updates to propagate, based on the TTL for your domain records\.